arlejeun/Multicloud-CX-Harbor-Tour/content/020-EOD Personal deployment and setup/70-Different EODs.md

 - Dedicated DIDs / Task endpoints
 - Build your own Application (Routing / IVR / Bot / Messaging) using Designer / BotEngine
 - Extended administrator privileges
-- Can be associated with a PureCloud OOD for custom Predictive Engagement
 - Expires by expiration date specified during provisioning

 ### PERSONAL Units